Mechanism and Structure

 The narrative below describes transcription in T7 RNA polymerase from a Martin Lab success perspective.
 It is a work in progress – stay tuned for a more complete summary of this important enzyme/process.

-T7 RNA polymerase recognizes a 17 bp promoter DNA sequence.
-The bulk of the binding energetics derives from contacts with the major groove of duplex DNA from position -5 to about about -11, with additional interaction with the minor groove from about position -13 to -17.
+As elaborate further below, the bulk of the binding energetics derives from contacts with the duplex region from position -17 to position -5.
+Of those contacts, the most important region is the major groove of duplex DNA from position -5 to about about -11, with additional interaction with the minor groove from about position -13 to -17.

 Note that a protein beta hairpin from the C-terminal domain rests on the N-terminal platform and makes contacts with the central major groove from about -7 to -11.
 Small differences in residues in this hairpin distinguish the T7 RNA polymerase / promoter interaction from its close relatives.
 The fact that this recognition element comes from a different part of the protein will become important as we discuss the transition to elongation below.